 No matter the circumstances, if the newborns look lethargic, feel cold when you touch them or fail to thrive, it’s time to intervene and provide supplemental feeding.
 Otherwise, the Chihuahua newborn puppies won’t survive.

-The answer is very simple – milk.
+First and foremost, it is important to have enough knowledge about nurturing of newborn Chihuahua puppies.
+The answer is very simple ‘“ milk.
 Fortunately for you, there are puppy milk replacement formulas available in liquid or powder form that you can use.
 The rule of thumb is one cc per ounce of body weight.
 You may also look for an available foster mom, buy a pet bottle with a nipple or use a syringe.

 Since they are very small, their bellies can’t hold much food.
 They need to eat every two hours during the first two days and every three to four hours in the following weeks.